 Vitamin D3 for heart and brain health

-Apart from the factors mentioned above, vitamin D3 is a simple, but powerful prevention of heart attacks and strokes as well as dementia.
+Apart from the factors mentioned above, vitamin D3 is a simple, but powerful prevention of heart attacks and strokes.
+Dementia also can be prevented by vitamin D3.
 Take about 4000 to 5000 IU of vitamin D3 per day.
 I am explaining in this news item, based on two separate studies why.

 1. Noble: Textbook of Primary Care Medicine, 3rd ed.,2001, Mosby, Inc.: p.
 505 to 653.

 2. Ferri: Ferri’s Clinical Advisor: Instant Diagnosis and Treatment, 2004 ed., Copyright © 2004 Mosby, Inc.